iHiD/dotfiles/README.md

 This is my personal setup for setting up a Mac for development.
 Suggestions welcome in issues.
 PRs less welcome unless you know me and are pretty sure I'd appreciate it :)

-## Chrome

-Download, login.
-Get the order of accounts right.

 ## 1Password

 Download, configure.
 Phone required.